PnS2018/pns2018.github.com/python-sc.md

 ### Vim

 For experienced user, we recommend [Vim](https://www.vim.org/) or its community-driven fork [neovim](https://neovim.io/).
 By configuring Vim, you will be able to get a fast editor that has all the IDE features you want and being lightweight in some sense.
 Additionally, because Vim is a very flexible editor, you could do many things very efficient while other editors won't or can't do.

+## Further Readings

++ [NSC-GPU-GUIDE](https://github.com/duguyue100/NSC-GPU-GUIDE): this repository contains some setup scripts that we use at INI for setting up computing resources for master students.
+The target system is Ubuntu 16.04.